saciestudio/courses-intro-portfolio-analysis/scripts/chapter1_script.md

 ***

-# Video 3: One-period portfolio returns are the weighted average of the individual returns
+# Video 3: The return of a portfolio is the weighted average return

 The investment decision involves defining the portfolio weights.
 But, what matters for the investor, are not the weights, but the change in the portfolio value over the investment period.
 The backward looking questions are: Did it increase enough, compared to the risk taken?
 If it lost value, could it have been avoided?
 The forward looking question is: Are the weights such that the reward is high enough for the risk taken?
 Isn’t possible to find weights with a higher reward for the same risk?
 ***